Whatsapp Icon

 Targeted Therapy

 Targeted therapy represents a breakthrough in treating breast cancer by attacking specific genetic markers present in cancer cells, without harming the healthy cells.
-Medications like HER2 inhibitors and PARP inhibitors are examples, targeting HER2-positive and BRCA-mutated breast cancers, respectively.
+Medications like HER2 inhibitors and PARP inhibitors are examples, of targeting HER2-positive and BRCA-mutated breast cancers, respectively.
 This precision approach minimizes side effects and enhances treatment effectiveness.

 Immunotherapy